The Ultimate New England Fall Road Trip Itinerary (6 States)

 The Berkshires in the western region of Massachusetts have the most beautiful fall foliage in the State.
 You’ll find beautiful landscapes full of vivid fall colors, rustic cabins, and charming towns throughout.

-As you leave Woodstock, you can expect to drive two hours without stops to reach the Berkshires.
+As you leave Woodstock, you can expect to drive 2 hours without stops to reach the Berkshires.

 Things to see in the Berkshires: